Liberia: Indigenous people

-The presence of Oldowan Earlier Stone Age (earliest ESA) artifacts in West Africa has been confirmed by Michael Omolewa, attesting to the presence of ancient humans.
+The presence of Oldowan artifacts in West Africa was confirmed by Michael Omolewa, attesting to the presence of ancient humans.

-Undated Acheulean (ESA) artifacts are well documented across West Africa.
-The emerging chronometric record of the Middle Stone Age (MSA) indicates that core and flake technologies have been present in West Africa since at least the Chibanian (~780–126 thousand years ago or ka) in northern, open Sahelian zones, and that they persisted until the Terminal Pleistocene/Holocene boundary (~12ka) in both northern and southern zones of West Africa.
+Undated Acheulean (Early Stone Age) artifacts are well documented across West Africa.
+The emerging chronometric record of the Middle Stone Age (MSA) indicates that core and flake technologies have been present in West Africa since at least the Chibanian (~780–126 thousand years ago or ka) in northern, open Sahelian zones, and that they persisted until the Terminal Pleistocene/Holocene boundary (~12 ka) in both northern and southern zones of West Africa.
 This makes them the youngest examples of such MSA technology anywhere in Africa.
-The presence of MSA populations in forests remains an open question; however technological differences may correlate with various ecological zones.
+The presence of MSA populations in forests remains an open question.
+Technological differences may correlate with various ecological zones.
 Later Stone Age (LSA) populations evidence significant technological diversification, including both microlithic and macrolithic traditions.

-The record shows that aceramic and ceramic Later Stone Age (LSA) assemblages in West Africa overlap chronologically, and that changing densities of microlithic industries from the coast to the north are geographically structured.
+The record shows that aceramic and ceramic LSA assemblages in West Africa overlap chronologically, and that changing densities of microlithic industries from the coast to the north are geographically structured.
 These features may represent social networks or some form of cultural diffusion allied to changing ecological conditions.

 Microlithic industries with ceramics became common by the Mid-Holocene, coupled with an apparent intensification of wild food exploitation.
-Between ~4–3.5ka, these societies gradually transformed into food producers, possibly through contact with northern pastoralists and agriculturalists, as the environment became more arid.
-However, hunter-gatherers have survived in the more forested parts of West Africa until much later, attesting to the strength of ecological boundaries in this region.
+Between ~4–3.5 ka, these societies gradually transformed into food producers, possibly through contact with northern pastoralists and agriculturalists, as the environment became more arid.
+Hunter-gatherers have survived in the more forested parts of West Africa until much later, attesting to the strength of ecological boundaries in this region.

 Mande expansion

 The Pepper Coast, also known as the Grain Coast, has been inhabited by indigenous peoples of Africa at least as far back as the 12th century.
-Mande-speaking people expanded westward from the Sudan, forcing many smaller ethnic groups southward toward the Atlantic Ocean.
+Mande-speaking people expanded from the north and east, forcing many smaller ethnic groups southward toward the Atlantic Ocean.
 The Dei, Bassa, Kru, Gola, and Kissi were some of the earliest documented peoples in the area.

-This influx of these groups was compounded by the decline of the Western Sudanic Mali Empire in 1375 and the Songhai Empire in 1591.
+This influx of these groups was compounded by the decline of the Mali Empire in 1375 and the Songhai Empire in 1591.
 As inland regions underwent desertification, inhabitants moved to the wetter coast.
 These new inhabitants brought skills such as cotton spinning, cloth weaving, iron smelting, rice and sorghum cultivation, and social and political institutions from the Mali and Songhai empires.
 Shortly after the Mane conquered the region, the Vai people of the former Mali Empire immigrated into the Grand Cape Mount County region.
 The ethnic Kru opposed the influx of Vai, forming an alliance with the Mane to stop further influx of Vai.

 People along the coast built canoes and traded with other West Africans from Cap-Vert to the Gold Coast.